peterkolski/ofxCMake/README.md

 ![ofxCMake Logo](ofxCMake_Logo.jpg)

 # CMake for OpenFrameworks
+## Quick Start Guide
+1. Clone into `of/addons/ofxCMake`
+2. In `ofxCMake/project/CMakeLists.txt` change the path of your OF folder.
+3. Copy `ofxCMake/project/CMakeLists.txt` into your project folder
+4. Open with CLion or compile via terminal

+## Discription
 CMake is a meta build system, so it can generate different build systems like Visual Studio Projects, xCode, make etc. It can also create installers like DEB, RPM and MSI.

 ***CMake Intro:***